deveshkumxr/Multithreaded-Sorting-Application/README.md

 ## Environment

 - OS: Ubuntu 22.04
-- Compiler: GCC 7.4.0
+- Compiler: GCC 12.2.0

 ## Basic Ideas

-The idea is quite simple: first divide the list into two sublists, each of which is then sorted by an individual thread.
-Then in the main thread, after waiting for these two sub-threads, do the merge.
+The idea is simple: first divide the list into two sublists, each of which is then sorted by an individual thread.
+Then in the main thread, merge the two sorting threads.

 ## Details